-Other causes of high demand center on the different examples of demand shifters and other factors affecting demand such as tastes or preferences, number of consumers, future expectations including speculations, government interventions such as tax breaks, and lowered banking interest rates, among others.
+Other causes of high demand center on the different examples of demand shifters and other factors affecting demand such as tastes or preferences, number of consumers, future expectations including speculations, government interventions through a fiscal policy such as tax breaks, and monetary policy lowered banking interest rates, among others.

 4. Build-In Inflation: Vicious Cycle of Involving Wage and Price